 That garage is full of clutters.

-Substances, liquids, and powders are entities that are often signified by mass nouns such as wood, sand, water, and flour.
-Other examples would be milk, air, furniture, freedom, rice, and intelligence.
+Liquids and powders are among the items that are considered mass nouns, such as milk, rice, wood, sand, water, and flour.
+Other more abstract examples that cannot be counted would be air, freedom, or intelligence.

-Personal pronouns are types of nouns that take the place of nouns when referring to people, places or things.
-The personal pronouns in English are I, you, he, she, it, and they.
+Personal pronouns take the place of nouns when referring to people, places or things, and therefore play the part of a noun in a sentence.
+They include I, you, he, she, it, and they.

 Amy works at a flower shop.
-She works at a flower shop.
+She enjoys her job.